karinakuroda/ConsoleConverterJsonToCsv/README.md

 # ConsoleConverterJsonToCsv
-Converter for JSON to CSV
+Converter from JSON to CSV

 * Add folder "C:/Converter"
 * Drop your JSON files